chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/review.md

 yarn add --dev chromatic
 ```

-Open up your command line and navigate to the `design-system` directory.
-Then run your first test to establish your visual test baselines (you'll need to use the project code that Chromatic supplies on the website)
+Once it's installed, issue the following to build and deploy your Storybook (you'll need to use the project code that Chromatic supplies on the website):

 ```bash
 npx chromatic --project-token=<project-token>